skalenetwork/sgxwallet/README.md

 ```

+Note: sgxwallet requires docker-compose for correct operation.
+You must always use
+docker-compose and avoid using raw docker tools.

-### Admin Guide
+### Admin guide

+If you are an SKALE validator and want to run sgxwallet for testnet or mainnet usage,
-Please refer to Admin guide To setup sgxwallet container for testnets or mainnet usage,
+please refer to Admin guide to setup and configure sgxwallet container
  [docs/admin_guide.md](docs/admin_guide.md).

 ## Developer guide

-If you want to build sgxwallet from source,
+If you are a SKALE developer and want to build sgxwallet from source,
 see [docs/developer_guide.md](docs/developer_guide.md).

-## Documentation

-See [docs](docs) for sgxwallet documentation.

 ## Contributing

 See [contributing](CONTRIBUTING.md) for information on how to contribute.

-## Libraries
+## Libraries used by this project

 -   [Intel-SGX-SSL by Intel](https://github.com/intel/intel-sgx-ssl)
 -   [LevelDB by Google](https://github.com/google/leveldb)